 - School of Politics and International Relations

-The Department of Chemical and Environmental Engineering is not accepting nominations for 2018-19.
+*The Department of Chemical and Environmental Engineering are not able to offer places to visiting students.

-All applicants must be current students at an overseas university or college of higher education and must have completed at least one year of study at their home university.
+All applicants must be current students at an overseas university or college of higher education and must have completed at least one year of study at their home university at point of entry.

 The minimum academic requirement is a GPA of at least 3.0 (or equivalent).

 Making an application